Search

 Omnisend is the cleaner fit for brands that want broader SMS reach, simpler pricing, and support that is available to everyone.
 It is also easier to understand fast, which helps when SMS is only one part of the stack.

-For MMS, Klaviyo has a bit more reach because it supports Australia, as well, but Omnisend wins on global SMS availability.
+For MMS, Klaviyo has a bit more reach because it supports Australia, but Omnisend wins on global SMS availability.
 For most ecommerce teams that do not need the extra complexity of Klaviyo, Omnisend is the more practical choice.

 Want to switch from Klaviyo SMS to Omnisend SMS?
 It’s easy.
 Check out this video to learn how: